Chlorpheniramine Maleate, Dextromethorphan HBr, Glyceryl Guaiacolate.

-Pharmacokinetics: Following oral administration, dextromethorphan is well absorbed.
+Pharmacokinetics: Dextromethorphan HBr: Following oral administration, dextromethorphan is well absorbed.
 The peak plasma concentration is reached 2 hrs after administration, whereas the maximum clinical effect occurs 5-6 hrs after ingestion of dextromethorphan tablets.

 Dextromethorphan is extensively metabolized in the liver and the main metabolite is dextrorphan.
 About 50% of a dose is excreted in the urine over 24 hrs.
 Less than 1% of the dose is excreted in the feces.
 About 8% of the dose is excreted as unchanged drug in the urine in 6 hrs.
 It is not known if dextromethorphan or dextrorphan is excreted in breast milk or crosses the placenta.

 Considerable intersubject variation has been found in the metabolism and excretion of chlorpheniramine maleate and the excretion was dependent on urinary pH and flow rate.
 About 35% of a dose was excreted as unchanged, 22% as the desmethyl metabolite and 3-10% as didesmethyl metabolite.
 None of the metabolites are toxic or responsible for clinical antihistaminic effect.
-In children, there was evidence to suggest more rapid and complete oral absorption and faster clearance.
+In children, there was evidence that suggests of more rapid and complete oral absorption and faster clearance.

-Glyceryl guaiacolate is readily absorbed from the gastrointestinal tract, with plasma half-life of approximately 1 hr.
-Glyceryl guaiacolate is rapidly metabolized by oxidation to β-(2-methoxy-phenoxy)lactic acid.
-About 40% of a dose is excreted as metabolite in the urine in 3 hrs.
+Glyceryl Guaiacolate: Glyceryl guaiacolate is readily absorbed from the gastrointestinal tract, with plasma half-life of approximately 1 hr.
+Glyceryl guaiacolate is rapidly metabolized by oxidation to β-(2-methoxy-phenoxy) lactic acid.
+About 40% of the dose is excreted as metabolite in the urine in 3 hrs.

-Konidin Cough Reliever Tablets is not recommended for productive cough, pertussis, bronchial asthma or chronic cough unless directed by a physician.
+Konidin Cough Suppressant syrup is not recommended for pertussis, bronchial asthma or chronic cough unless directed by a physician.

 Do not take higher than recommended doses.

-Effects on the Ability to Drive or Operate Machinery: During Konidin Cough Reliever Tablets therapy do not drive or operate machinery.
+Effects on the Ability to Drive or Operate Machinery: During therapy of Konidin Cough Suppressant syrup, do not drive or operate machinery.

-Use in children: Konidin Cough Reliever Tablets is not recommended for children <2 years except under a physician's direction.
+Use in children: Konidin Cough Suppressant syrup is not recommended for children <2 years except under a physician's direction.

-For pregnant women and breastfeeding mothers, it is suggested that Konidin Cough Reliever Tablets be taken with physician's direction.
+For pregnant women and breastfeeding mothers, it is suggested that Konidin Cough Suppressant syrup should be taken under a physician's direction.

-Konidin Cough Reliever Tablets should not be taken concomitantly with MAOIs.
+Konidin Cough Suppressant syrup should not be taken concomitantly with monoamine oxidase inhibitors.